 Plan Seasonal Fund Raising Events

-Edited by Olivia, Anonymous, Eng, Robbi and 4 others
+Edited by Olivia, Eng, Robbi, Lynn and 3 others

 Fundraising is an activity that any person can plan and implement.
 It is a means to an end and not the other way around.
 Before you go and plan a fundraiser, make sure that you know the reason why the fundraising is necessary.
 The mission and vision should be stated and understood clearly enough that the only way to fulfill the mission is to acquire additional funding sources.